 Can I combine two bank accounts?

-Yes, consumers have the option to combine two bank accounts if they have accounts at multiple banks.
-For those looking to combine two bank accounts, it’s important to do research on which financial institution offers the best benefits and lowest fees before choosing which one to combine accounts at.
+Yes, you have the option to combine two bank accounts.
+If they are at the same bank, ask customer service to help.
+If they are at different banks, you can research which financial institution offers the best benefits and lowest fees before choosing where to combine accounts.
 Linking bank accounts is also an option.

 Photo credit: iStock/Petar Chernaev